MDReptile/RadioData/README.md

   - Positive = less delay (faster detection)
   - Adjust if getting garbled data

+All settings are automatically saved and restored on next launch.

 ## Troubleshooting

 ### One Direction Works, Other Doesn't